 - Included travel case

-LucidSound may be one of those brands you’ve never heard of, but their LS35X is a great choice for people looking for a wireless headset for the new Xbox Series X. It’s comfortable, it’s built like a tank, and it sounds good.
+LucidSound may be one of those brands you’ve never heard of, but their LS35X is a great choice for people looking for a wireless headset for the Xbox Series X/S devices.
+It’s comfortable, it’s built like a tank, and it sounds good.
 It does come at a price, though, so let’s see whether or not it is worth it.

 On the outside, the LS35X screams premium.
 You have metal around the earcups and leather on the headband, and the earcups are gel cooled to make sure you’re comfortable even when it’s hotter than you’d like.
 They look really good, too, with an all-black design.

 The sound quality is really good, too.
 The surround sound works with Windows Sonic and Dolby Atmos, so you do get the immersive experience you want, and you can adjust the volume with the volume wheel on the earcup.
 The dual-microphone system has mic monitoring and advanced noise cancellation, so comms should be good to go, too.